 I recommend you to only go for these recruitment agencies if you can’t find a job by yourself as they all charge some fees.
 Check on their websites how much the fee for arranging you a job is (usually only in case of success) and if they say it’s totally free they will still get some commission from your future employer that might lower your starting salary.

 Newspapers & Magazines

 Of course you can still do it the classic way and find a job in Thailand by having a look at the job advertisements in the local newspapers.
 The four big English language newspapers in Thailand are:

-If you are not in Thailand while looking for a job you can have a look of the newspapers’ and magazines’ websites as sometimes they also have some job advertisements online.
+If you are not in Thailand while looking for a job, you can go on the newspapers’ and magazines’ websites as sometimes they also have some job advertisements online.